chrisbanas/trader_radar/README.md

 ## Candle Stick Chart

 The chart shows the daily low, high, open, and close of a stock.
 Each “candle” represents a single trading day.
 A specialized x-axis is used to avoid gaps on the weekend when the markets are closed.
-The candlestick chart is generated using the D3 charting library.
+The candlestick chart is generated using the [D3 Candle Stick Chart](https://observablehq.com/@d3/candlestick-chart) charting library.

 ![Candle Stick Chart](./assets/candle.jpg)